 As a nursing school candidate, you should consider all factors when choosing a college providing these studies.
-Read below to learn about each school's tuition rates, student population, campus size, acceptance rates and more.
+Read below to learn about each school's tuition rate, student population, campus size, acceptance rate and more.

 |Northeastern University||University of Massachusetts - Boston|